polijaimesb/2024_PharmacotherapyPatternsForChallengingBehavior_ASD/README.md

 The second Jupyter Notebook (2.SankeyDiagram) comprises the code to identify the patterns of use of each medication over time and the visualization through a Sankey Diagram.

 ### Publication
-This code supports the analysis intended to be published in a research letter in the next couple of weeks.
+This code supports the analysis intended to be published in a research letter in the next months.